av-mae-uf/av1tenth-docs/docs/assignments/homeworks/homework5.rst

 Deliverables
 ^^^^^^^^^^^^
 This assignment introduces a wall following algorithm to stay a set distance away from the wall.
 The controller used here is a PID controller, think cruise control on your car.
-Additionally, you will need the node, check to see if the start or stop button was pressed from a joystick.
+Additionally, you will need to check to see if the start or stop button was pressed from a joystick.

 Expected Behavior:
 ~~~~~~~~~~~~~~~~~~